elizabeth050594/deposits_forecast_prod/README.md

 ## How to Use
 - For a detailed walkthrough of the model development and analysis, please refer to the accompanying notebooks.
 - To generate forecasts using the latest available data, run the notebook `00_run_forecasting_pipeline`.
+This will automatically use the latest data in the `data/raw` folder to run the model and produce forecasts.
 - To evaluate model performance on the most recent 12 months, run `01_run_validation_pipeline`, which produces error metrics and validation results by default.

 ## Updating the Data
-Currently, data updates require appending new entries to data/raw/total_household_deposits_monthly_data.csv. **Need to check with stakeholders if they want a more user-friendly update process (e.g., a table or dashboard) or if manual CSV updates are sufficient.
+Currently, data updates require appending new entries to the csv files in the `data/raw/` folder.

+**Minimal update**: since the current models only use the `household_deposits` and `household_loans` features, it would be sufficient for the model to produce new forecasts if only these two values are updated.
+The next release of these data on RBNZ are generally at the end of each month (please refer to the exact dates for [household deposits](https://www.rbnz.govt.nz/statistics/series/registered-banks/banks-liabilities-deposits-by-sector) and [household loans](https://www.rbnz.govt.nz/statistics/series/registered-banks/banks-assets-loans-by-sector) on the respective RBNZ websites).
+Please see the `how_to_update_the_data.pdf` file in the `data` folder for further details.

 ## StreamLit
-This currently requires running on VScode on the local machine.
+This currently requires running on VScode on the local machine using `02_run_streamlit`.